Succession (soundtrack): Main title

 The main title theme was composed using classical piano layered with hip-hop beats.
-He used beats from TR-808, along with strings and brass, and woven the percussive instruments into the theme, to create a dissonant sound.
+He used beats from the TR-808, along with strings and brass, and wove the percussive instruments into the theme to create a dissonant sound.
 The theme song was released as a single on July 20, 2018.
-It has been opened to acclaim from critics and fans, which led to its increase in popularity over the theme song, and has included several memes, remixes and fan projects, attributing its popularity.
-An official remix of the song by rapper Pusha T was released on October 2019.
+It has been opened to acclaim from critics and fans, and has given rise to several memes, remixes, fan projects, and TikTok viral trends.